 Vietnam really has it all – you can even experience the desert.
 The red and white sand dunes of Mũi Né are very popular with tourists and locals on a weekend trip from Saigon.
 Quad bikes and dune buggies are abound, so don’t expect any peace and quiet.
 Check the time before you schedule a trip there – no one wants to be on the dunes when the sun is at its peak.
 It’s best to go super early to avoid the scorching heat.

-Cát Tiên National Park
+Cát Tiên National Park, for spotting wildlife

 This protected, tropical forest is a 3-4 hour bus ride north of Saigon and is home to diverse wildlife, including several endangered species of monkeys and rare tropical birds.
 Some of the gigantic trees are hundreds of years old and there are ancient temples and artifacts lying on the edge of the park.
 Beware, the park is also home to venomous snakes and scorpions so exercise caution when on the trails.